othaderek/DSA/README.md

 Access: *O(1)*

 Accessing is as simple as passing in the index of an array to square brackets.
 Consider our array from above.
+If you wanted to access the first item, or the item at the zeroeth index it would look something like this.

 ` arr[0] == 1 `

+As long as you know the index for the array item you want you will be able to access it in constant time.

 Search: *O(n)*